The Bon Air Motel

 Heading back through the office we finally came to the last room.
 What we found there is beyond weird.
 If you're offended by softcore pornography, please cover your eyes and scroll down past the next picture.

 That's right--pictures of naked women.
 And not just pictures torn out of magazines; color printouts of jpegs of naked women, scattered everywhere throughout the room.
 Several had been duct taped to the walls, but many were just piled on the floor.
 My amateur explanation is that some local kids use this part of the motel to store the porn their parents keep finding under their mattresses.
-It's still a weird, weird thing to come across in an abandoned building--and more than a little gross, when you think about it.
+It's still a weird, weird thing to come across in an abandoned building--and gross, too.

 Many of the rooms are still accessible through weird square holes in the boarded-over doors.
 I crawled into a couple and took photos of the bland, bare motel rooms.